madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

 ## Box

 A box is a rectangle on the CustomCanvas.
-A box can have Connections on it's left and right side.
+A box can have Connections on its left and right side.

 Boxes represent a function, the function itself can be defined by the user.